 Cambais falls felt like something out of a fairytale.
 A stunningly picturesque pool with a tree growing in it, two waterfalls, perfect blue water and surrounded by jungle.
 It looked like a scene from a movie, almost too good to be true.

-This is another waterfall deep in the interior of Cebu and is a bit off the tourist trail.
+This is another Cebu waterfall which is deep in the interior and a bit off the tourist trail.
 You’ll walk for ten minutes along a river, through a palm grove and past a few houses before arriving at the falls.
 Its the first one we did in Cebu and had a lasting impression.